 Two heroes are vying for Fosca’s attention.
 There is Raffaelo: an atheist, revolutionary, bastard Jew.
 The other is Alessandro, a middle-aged, philandering, anti-Semite politician.

 But this love triangle is in reality a quadrangle.
 The fourth player is Lia, a woman who will do anything with anyone to save her true love.

-Besides this adulterous entanglement, some of the book’s highlights include a Dynasty-style catfight; a Sapphic May-December love affair; an omniscient dowager who hasn’t left her bed in 20 years; a singing eunuch and a cross-dressing, dancing dwarf.
+Besides this adulterous entanglement, the book has several highlights.
+They include a Dynasty-style catfight, a Sapphic May-December love affair, and an omniscient dowager who hasn’t left her bed in 20 years.
+And oh yes a singing eunuch and a cross-dressing, dancing dwarf!